4 years ago by goatsi

 It is time arbitrage between big companies taking security seriously (willing to pay large bounties) and that amount being higher than a monthly or yearly wage in some internet-connected regions.
 If they throw enough nets into the sea all year, eventually one pays off and they end up living quite well.

-6 minutes ago by superkuh
+4 years ago by superkuh

 What does it mean when I enabled this on my personal (for fun) websites years ago on a whim?
 I don't have a bug bounty program.

-6 hours ago by __throwawy9
+4 years ago by __throwawy9

 Putting all of these files at root is going to be like have old rusty cars and stained mattresses in front of your house years from now.